Representation theory of topological full groups of \'etale groupoids and paradoxicality: Polycyclic monoids, Cuntz algebras and Thompson's group

-To see the second claim, recall that $C^{*}_{r}(C(P_{2}))$ is isomorphic to a groupoid \Cs-algebra, coming from the groupoid of germs associated with the natural action of $C(P_{2})$ on the filter space $\widehat{E}$.
-If $C^{*}_{r}(C(P_{2})$ were nuclear, then this groupoid of germs would be topologically amenable by \cite{MR1799683}.
-However, this would mean that $C(P_{2})$ had the weak containment property, and so $C^{*}C(P_{2})$ would be nuclear.
+To see the second claim, recall that $C^{*}_{r}(C(P_{2}))$ is isomorphic to a groupoid \Cst-algebra, coming from the transformation groupoid associated with the natural action of $C(P_{2})$ on the filter space $\widehat{E}$.
+If $C^{*}_{r}(C(P_{2}))$ were nuclear, then this transformation groupoid would be measurewise amenable by \cite[Corollary 6.2.14]{MR1799683}.
+However, by by \cite[Proposition 6.2.8]{MR1799683} this would imply that $C(P_{2})$ had the weak containment property, and so $C^{*}C(P_{2})$ would be nuclear.
 However, this is not the case, as it fails to be exact. \end{proof}

 We remark this leaves the possibility that $C^{*}_{r}C(P_{2})$ is exact open, and this would imply that $V$ was exact using Proposition \ref{prop:exact-subgroup-via-nuclearity}, since exactness of $C_r^*(V)$ follows from permanence properties \cite[Proposition 10.2.3, Theorem 10.2.5]{MR2391387} and characterisation of exact groups via exactness of the reduced $C^*$-algebra due to Kirchberg and Wassermann \cite[Theorem 5.1.10]{MR2391387}.